CRITICAL JUNCTURE: Exploring the intersections of race, gender, sexuality and disability in art, media, science, and humanities.

 will be established for the conference

 For those coming from out of town, there are several options near the Emory area.
-The Emory Conference Center, the site of the conference, has rooms from $139/night.
+The Emory Conference Center, adjacent to campus, has rooms from $xxx/night.
 Also nearby are: